endafarrell/openapi-sanic3e/README.md

   * Adds a `@doc.responses()` to give an easier way of documenting a route.
 * v0.9.3
   * Adds a `@doc.security()` to override security requirements on a route.
   * Removes entries with `false` values from the spec if `false` is the default value.
-This makes the specs smaller in size and are more idiomatic.
+This makes the specs smaller and are more idiomatic.
 * v0.9.2
   * Fixes an issue of rendering SecurityRequirement when there were no entries in the list.